carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 #### Example

-To better understand the algorithm, consider the house price prediction example from the [Introduction episode](https://gitter-lab.github.io/ml-bio-workshop/01-introduction/index.html).
+To better understand the algorithm, consider the classification task of predicting whether a house has a low or high price.
 If the house price is higher than $200k, we will predict high, otherwise we will predict low.
 We are going to begin with an initial house price range, and for our neighborhood of interest the prices range from $100k - $250k.
 The first question we could ask is the number of bedrooms in the house.